bgrande/retrap/README.md

 This app is supposed to be some way of filtering out incoming recruiting requests.
 As probably many developers I found some preferred settings regarding work, and it just wouldn't make sense connecting with companies or recruiters whose vision and guidelines differ in too many aspects.
-Since with my previous projects I was bound to being very much browser backwards compatible I wanted to test some features without having to take care of older browsers.
+Since with my previous projects I was bound to being very much browser backwards compatible, I wanted to test some features without having to take care of older browsers.
 Besides, after working mainly backend for years now, I wanted to get some more experience in creating UIs, again.

 ### Will people use it?